zzzzhub/quick-dns/README.md

 > A Small Shell Script To Change DNS on macOS
 >
 > I made this because my school blocks programs from opening but this bypasses it <3
+>
+> In the future I will expand this for websites.